guide

 Can I save money by controlling room temperature?

 The colder you keep your home, the lower your heating bill will be – simply because a cooler house loses less heat.
-Of course, the better your insulation is, the more warmth you’ll get for your heating buck.
-And, as we’ve seen already, living in a home with living areas colder than 18°C is not a good idea for your health.
+Of course, the better your insulation is, the more warmth you’ll keep in.

 Another way to save money on your energy bills is by switching suppliers.
 Why not see how much you could save by switching to OVO?
-Get a quote in 2 minutes.
+You make the switch.
+We’ll help you save.

 Make the most of your heating

 Ultimately, the purpose of your heating system is to keep you warm.
-And as we can see from the data, for most people this means maintaining a temperature of between 18 and 21°C.
+And as we can see from the data, for most people this means maintaining a temperature of between 18°C and 21°C.

 Aside from making your home as energy-efficient as possible, heating on a budget is about creating warm spaces for when you’ll use them.
 This could mean having the heating on in your living room when you plan to watch a movie, but not when you’re in bed, or at the shops.